 At the time of writing, early 2013, there are over 40 student food co-ops that we know about in the UK, selling local, organic and ethical food at affordable prices to students and staff.
 Some are permenant shop spaces, some are regular market stalls on campus and others are delivery schemes- Scoops operate in many different ways.

 How can we help?

-Get in touch to let us know about your Scoop plans and we’ll hook you up with with access to a range of resources from how-to guides to start up kits, grants, training and workshops.
+Get in touch to let us know about your Scoop plans and we’ll hook you up with with access to a free resources such as how-to guides.
+We also offer a range of training and workshops to help Student Unions and groups of students to get their Scoop projects on track.
 We can also link you up with other Scoops who have similar plans to you to share advice and tips.
 We are here to help!